znegva/bolt_themes_static_pages/README.md

 make mirror_to_tmp
 ```
 This calls wget and creates a mirror inside of `/tmp`.
 We assume our Bolt server is reachable at `0.0.0.0:8000`!
-Since wget does rename some `jpg` to `jpgg` inside if `srcset` for unknown reasons we need to rerename them...
+Since wget does rename some `jpg` to `jpgg` inside of `srcset` for unknown reasons we need to rerename them...
 Wget also does not copy resources specified by untypical attributes, since the gpx-feature uses such an attribute to define the gpx-file we need to copy this file by hand!
 All this is done inside of `make mirror_to_tmp`.